 Gwinnett County Wrongful Death Attorney

 With an estate claim, you may be able to recover compensation for your loved one’s medical and funeral bills, pain and suffering, and other damages that they incurred immediately before and after their death.
-With a wrongful death claim, you may be able to recover for your loved one’s lost wages and value that they brought to your household.
+With a wrongful death claim, you may be able to recover your loved one’s lost wages and the value that they brought to your household.

 Read on to learn more about your rights through a wrongful death claim in Georgia.